emexos/emexOS1/README.md

 - [QEMU](https://www.qemu.org/) - A system emulator used to emulate the OS.
 Very useful for testing and all.
 - [Xorriso](https://www.gnu.org/software/xorriso/) - To create ISO files
 - [Git](https://git-scm.com/) - Used to fetch dependencies
+- [Zig](https://ziglang.org/) - Zig compiler can fully build os with one command

 ## For Nix Users
 If you use [Nix](https://nixos.org/) then you can use the provided flake that includes all the required build dependencies so you can set up a development environment for emexOS out of the box with just a short and simple command.